serverless-dns/blocklists/README.md

 6. subg
     * subg is a string field and it denote sub group.
-    * subg field is used to cluster blocklist files at second field.
+    * subg field is used to cluster blocklist files at second level.
     * subg field can be empty.

 7. url